Iran nuclear deal: Status in U.S. law

-In a letter sent to then Representative Mike Pompeo, the State Department said that the JCPOA "is not a treaty or an executive agreement, and is not a signed document".
+In a letter to then Representative Mike Pompeo, the State Department wrote that the JCPOA "is not a treaty or an executive agreement, and is not a signed document".

 According to the Congressional Research Service, different definitions of "treaty" are used in international and U.S. law.
-According to the Vienna Convention on the Law of Treaties, "The term 'treaty' has a broader meaning under international law than under domestic law.
+Referring to the Vienna Convention on the Law of Treaties, "The term 'treaty' has a broader meaning under international law than under domestic law.
 Under international law, 'treaty' refers to any binding international agreement.
 Under domestic U.S. law, 'treaty' signifies only those binding international agreements that have received the advice and consent of the Senate."

 Deterrence

 Michael Eisenstadt, Director of the Military and Security Studies Program at the Washington Institute for Near East Policy, wrote that deterrence must remain the "core imperative" for U.S. policy.
 Einhorn wrote that maintaining a credible deterrent was essential.

 Obama stated that the U.S. would continue its policy of deterring any Iranian efforts to develop nuclear weapons, including via military force.
 Flexibility meant that Obama rejected specifying "the penalties for smaller violations of the accord" in advance.

-Dennis Ross and David Petraeus claimed that deterrence including military force was essential to preventing Iran from nuclear weapons and called on Obama to clearly state that policy.
+Dennis Ross and David Petraeus said that deterrence including military force was essential to preventing Iran from nuclear weapons and called on Obama to clearly state that policy.

-Khamenei claimed that his fatwa and not JCPOA was the reason Iran would not acquire nuclear weapons.
+According to Khamenei, his fatwa and not JCPOA was the reason Iran would not acquire nuclear weapons.

 Subsequent developments

 Trump administration (2017)

 The U.S. certified in April 2017 and in July 2017 that Iran was complying with the deal.

 On 13 October 2017, President Trump announced that he would not make the certification required under the Iran Nuclear Agreement Review Act, accusing Iran of violating the spirit of the deal and calling on Congress and international partners to "address the deal's many serious flaws", though he stopped short of terminating the agreement.

 Trump left Congress to decide whether to reimpose sanctions.
 His aides sought to enact rules indicating how the U.S. could reimpose sanctions.
 Trump listed three items that could provoke the U.S. to reject the deal: intercontinental ballistic missile development, Iranian refusal to extend the constraint period, and evidence that Iran had reduced the time needed to manufacture a bomb to fewer than 12 months.

 Rouhani, Theresa May, Emmanuel Macron, Angela Merkel, and European Union foreign policy chief Federica Mogherini said the agreement was working well and that no one country could break it, reconfirming support for the deal.
 Russian foreign minister Sergey Lavrov confirmed that Iran was in compliance.

-In 2018, IAEA inspectors spent an aggregate of 3,000 calendar days in Iran, installing seals and collecting surveillance camera photos, measurement data, and documents for further analysis.
+In 2018, IAEA inspectors spent an aggregate of 3,000 calendar [person-]days in Iran, installing seals and collecting surveillance camera photos, measurement data, and documents for further analysis.
 In March 2018, IAEA Director Yukiya Amano said that the organization had verified that Iran was implementing its nuclear-related commitments.
-On April 30, the U.S. and Israel said that Iran had not disclosed a past covert nuclear weapons program to the IAEA, as required.
+On 30 April, the U.S. and Israel said that Iran had not disclosed a past covert nuclear weapons program to the IAEA, as required.